 About Little Terns

-The smallest UK tern, Little Terns are a fast flying graceful little bird with a black cap on their head and a yellow bill with a black tip.
+The smallest UK tern, little terns are a fast flying graceful little bird with a black cap on their head and a yellow bill with a black tip.
 You can often hear them before you see them, flying overhead with a distinctive ‘creeking’ call.
-Little Terns are master fishermen; riveting to watch as they expertly hover over the Fleet Lagoon before plunge diving with absolute precision to catch a small fish.
+Little terns are master fishermen; riveting to watch as they expertly hover over the Fleet Lagoon before plunge diving with absolute precision to catch a small fish.

-The Chesil Beach Little Tern Project
+Chesil Beach Little Tern Project

 The crash in numbers of breeding birds led to the creation of the Chesil Beach Little Tern Project.
-This is a partnership project managed by the RSPB, supported by Dorset Wildlife Trust, Natural England, The Portland Court Leet, the Crown Estate & the Chesil Bank and Fleet Nature Reserve.
+This is a partnership project managed by the RSPB, supported by Dorset Wildlife Trust, Natural England, The Portland Court Leet, the Crown Estate and the Chesil Bank and Fleet Nature Reserve.

 The project concentrates on protecting the colony from predators and reducing disturbance.
 Before the birds arrive, an electric fence is erected around the colony to keep out foxes and a hide is constructed.
 Wardens and volunteers monitor the birds around the clock and scare off avian predators, especially kestrels and gulls.
-They also keep track of the Little Terns progress and behaviour.
+They also keep track of the little terns' progress and behaviour.